The role of antisymmetric functions in nonlocal equations: Acknowledgments

 \section{Acknowledgments}

 All the authors are members of AustMS.
 SD is supported by the Australian Research Council DECRA DE180100957 “PDEs, free boundaries and applications”.
-GP is member of INdAM/GNAMPA.
+GP is supported by the Australian Research Council (ARC) Discovery Early Career Researcher Award (DECRA) DE230100954 “Partial Differential Equations: geometric aspects and applications”, and is member of INdAM/GNAMPA.
 GP and EV are supported by the Australian Laureate Fellowship FL190100081 “Minimal surfaces, free boundaries and partial differential equations”.
 JT is supported by an Australian Government Research Training Program Scholarship.